FFmate Internals

 Web UI

-FFmate includes a modern web-based user interfacefor managing and monitoring tasks, presets, watchfolders, and webhooks.
+FFmate includes a modern web-based user interfacefor managing and monitoring tasks, presets, watchfolders, webhooks and clients.

 - Access: When FFmate server starts, the web ui is served from the